farcrycore/plugin-redis/README.md

 2. Add this plugin to the project
 3. Restart your application
 4. Open the "Redis" config
-5. Copy in your server details, in the form "your.redishost.com:11211" (if you don't understand the other settings, it is safe to leave the default values)
+5. Copy in your server details
 6. Save the config
 7. Restart the application
 8. Test